25 Different Types of Wasps in Colorado

 8. Common Thread-Waisted Wasp

-The Common Thread-waisted Wasp, Ammophila procera, is a wasp commonly found in Colorado.
+The Common Thread-waisted Wasp, Ammophila procera, is commonly found in Colorado.

 These wasps are black and yellow and are easily distinguishable from other types of wasps due to their long, thin bodies and long antennae.